ForestW70/Week-1-Code-Refactor/README.md

 ### About This Project

+* # This weeks concepts:
+  1. Code refactoring
+  2. Media queries

 * # Tech used:
   1. HTML
   2. CSS

 * # Project description:
-  We were tasked to refactor code to a site using HTML and CSS.
-Our goal was to de-clutter the code and remove unnecissary elements and styles, while keeping the overall structure of the site they provided.
+  Given pre-made, messy front end code, I refactored the page to display the same visually, while following better practices for HTML and CSS.

 * # Usage instructions
   "N/A"

 * # Project installation
-  1. Visit the deployment link
+  1. Visit the deployed page
   2. Enjoy.

 * # Additional comments
+(Feb/20/21)
   - I added a reset.css file to run before anything, and even thought it altered the look of the page slightly I thought it would be best to just include it to be consistent.

   - I wanted to add a media query so that the children in the "header div" will change the text to a smaller size when screen reached bellow 600px, however for the life of me I couldnt figure out what was stopping it from working.
 It is commented out on the bottom of style.css.